 The holidays are all about excitement, family gatherings and exchanging gifts.
 But if you’re caring for a loved one who just had his/her first encounter with vitiligo, it can also be a time of increased stress in the household.

 However, with some considerations, the holidays can still be a great source of pleasure, for you and the vitiligo fighter.
 Here are a few holiday engagement ideas that can be lots of fun for your loved one even if he/she is taken aback by unpredictable future ahead.

 1. Making Holiday plans together

 Involve your loved one in your plans for festivities.
-For example, asking someone his opinion on the Christmas dinner menu may seem trivial to you, but it could mean the world to someone who might be fighting an emotional battle without even telling you.
-Ask him/her to take part in decorations by telling what he/she likes the most among holiday cards, photos, garlands, hand-drawn pictures, and flowers.
+For example, asking someone his opinion on the Christmas dinner menu may seem trivial to you, but it could mean the world to someone who might be fighting an emotional battle without even talking about it.
+Ask him/her to take part in decorations by telling what he/she likes the most among holiday cards, photos, garlands, hand-drawn pictures, or flowers.